ozzyDev27/oztils/readme.md

 ### simplify
 Simplifies a fraction as much as possible!
 Takes two inputs of integers, the numerator and denominator!
 Example: simplify(2,6) returns [1,3], as a list, because 2 over 6 can be simplified to 1 over 3.
+### isPrime
+Does what it says - returns true if the number input (must be int) is prime
+Example: isPrime(37) returns true, because 37 is a prime number!